Associate Dean of the Graduate College

-Dr. Karr was director of the graduate program in the Department of Microbiology and Plant Biology from January 2017 through June 2020.
+Before joining the Graduate College, Dr. Karr was director of the graduate program in the Department of Microbiology and Plant Biology from January 2017 through June 2020.
 In that capacity, she worked with faculty on numerous reforms to improve graduate student recruitment, academic performance, evaluation, professional development, and support.
 She has served on Faculty Senate, Research Council, and as Chair of the College of Arts and Sciences Executive Committee.

 For more information about her research, visit her faculty page: http://lizkarrou.oucreate.com/Liz_Karr/.